johnjago/dotfiles/README.md

 My setup is carefully chosen.

-- It's **lightweight**, both digitally, since I tend to keep my devices for a long time, and physically, since I travel often.
+- It's **lightweight**, digitally, since I tend to keep my devices for a long time, and physically, since I travel often.
 - It **maximizes workflow** without getting in the way.
+- It **doesn't change often**, because I value high impact work over tinkering all day.
 - It **uses screen space efficiently** since I have small laptops and don't usually use a monitor, instead keeping the laptop on a stand with keyboard and mouse.